courtois-neuromod/controller/source/TEENSY.md

 # Programming the Teensy board

-The code running on the microcontroller was written with the Arduino IDE using th teensyduino add-on.
+The code running on the microcontroller was written with the Arduino IDE using the teensyduino add-on.

 ## Arduino